This post may contain affiliate links. Please read my full disclosure for information.

 And who doesn’t like saving a little money here and there?

-Instead, we purchased reusable shopping bags that I bring with me on my shopping trips.
-This way I am not wasting 5 cents on each plastic bag.
+Instead, we purchased reusable shopping bags (like these ones) that I bring with me on my shopping trips.
+This way I am not wasting 5 cents on each plastic bag, and I’m being environmentally friendly.

 Now we just buy a large can of coffee grinds (or coffee beans and grind our own), and use a filter that our coffee maker came with for when we are making a single cup of coffee.